puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 4. Check the node's log.
 Run `razor nodes <node name> log`.
 For example, `razor nodes node2 log`.
 Each node has a log attached that keeps track of when the node rebooted, and the important events during the installation of an operating system.
 This node's log shows when it initially booted into the microkernel, when it bound to the policy, and then rebooted into the policy.
 You can also see things like any kickstart files or post-install scripts that are run during the install.

-5. When the installation finishes and the node reboots, you can log into it using the password you created during Razor setup.
+5. When the installation finishes and the node reboots, you can log into it using the `root_password` of the policy that it has bound to.
 You can also see the node and its details on the PE console.
 Now, you can manage the node with PE just as you would any other node.

 * * *